Coach McGonigle is in his third season as head coach of the OU men’s soccer program.

-Coach Wylie is in his second season as a graduate assistant coach with the Ottawa University men’s soccer team.
+Coach Carney is in his first season as a graduate assistant with the OU men’s soccer program.

 Before coming to OU, Wylie was an assistant women’s soccer coach at Neosho Community College in Chanute, Kan.
 He assisted the head coach with on and off the field coaching, planed and led practice sessions, did daily goalkeeping practice and was responsible to game day statistic reporting.
 Wylie also assisted with recruiting and helped with academic support of the student athletes.
 He also served as an academic coach for NCCC.

 Wylie was also involved with the Kansas Olympic Development Program (ODP) and Sporting Kaw Valley where he was a Premier Head Coach.
 In 2011, Wylie was a youth coach for Challenger Sports, coaching youth from ages 3-16 year olds.

 He graduated from Ottawa University in 2010 with a degree in exercise science.
 Wylie was a four year lettermen, earning First and Second Team All-KCAC at midfield.
 He was also named to the 2000-09 Ottawa University Men’s Soccer All-Decade Team.